Framework

 You can use continuous deployment to rebuild data as often as you like, ensuring that data is always up-to-date.

-Data loaders can be written in any programming language.
+Data loaders are polyglot: they can be written in any programming language.
 They can even invoke binary executables such as ffmpeg or DuckDB.
 For convenience, Framework has built-in support for common languages: JavaScript, TypeScript, Python, and R. Naturally you can use any third-party library or SDK for these languages, too.

 A data loader can be as simple as a shell script that invokes curl to fetch recent earthquakes from the USGS: